marekbobrowski/skirmish-online/README.md

 ## Game description

 Currently, player can do few things after connecting to the game server:
-- run around on the map,
+- run around on the map (WASD),
-- chat with other players,
+- chat with other players (press ENTER to type a message),
-- use different abilities that deal damage to other players,
+- use different abilities that deal damage to other players (Q, E, R, F),
-- change their character's model (text command),
+- change their character's model (text command "/setmodel <model_id>"),
-- change their character's weapon model (text command),
+- change their character's weapon model (text command "/setweapon <weapon_id>"),
-- change their nickname (text command).
+- change their nickname (text command "/setname <name>").
+- request a sound to be played on every other client (text command "/sound <funny_sound_file_name>" (the sound needs to be located on every client in `client/local/assets/sounds`).

 Every player has:
 - health points that are subtracted when somebody attacks the player; they're restored over time